esnchez/mytheresa/README.md

 - Timeouts on database query
 - Retry on database connection
 - Discounts are loaded in memory into a map for faster lookups
 - Populating database with Postgres init scripts
+- Minimize external dependencies, leverage standard library

 From the root folder,